Members, please read the below before booking a tee time

 After the Round

-Social distancing is as important after a round as it is during the round, so when the round is over please leave the course and the club/facility so that there are no gatherings around the clubhouse area.
+Social distancing is as important after a round as it is before and during the round, so when the round is over please leave the course and the club/facility as soon as you are able.
+There should be no gatherings around the clubhouse or car park at any time..
 We have had instances of players congregating after rounds and this is absolutely not allowed.
 Please note we know of confirmed instances of the police being called to courses where social distancing requirements have been compromised.

 Board of Directors